 The Orbis Fellowship is an intentional co-living space for young leaders to develop both personally and professionally, supporting them to engage with and mobilize their communities.
-We do this through weekly meetings, leadership dinners, skill building workshops, community events, and executive coaching.
+We do this through house meetings, executive coaching, skill building workshops, community events, and mentorship.
 All programming is designed to address our key objectives.

 The program cost is $1,000 - $1,200/month, which includes housing, utilities, and executive coaching.
 5 bedrooms are $1,000/month while the top floor bedroom is $1,200, as it includes a private bathroom and kitchenette.